Skip to content

 • Operating a vehicle is up 2.8% (y.o.y.)

-Anybody who is surprised by those numbers has to have been asleep for that past year, because gas prices and the cost of housing (especially in the west) has been the major inflationary factors in Canada for a while now.
-What is interesting is that because gas prices have plateau’ed and are actually dropping in some areas that is helping keep inflation lower?
+Anyone who is surprised by those numbers must have been asleep for the past year, because gas prices and the cost of housing (especially in the West) have been the major inflationary factors in Canada for a while now.
+What is interesting is that because gas prices have plateaued and are actually dropping in some areas, that is helping keep inflation lower.
 Fun with numbers.
 My question is, has the higher price of gas trickled through the product delivery chain and increased prices of other things yet?
 I think it is shown in some places, but I don’t know about other areas.

 Consumer Price Index and major components